PriyanshuYadav08/test_demo/README.md

 # test_demo
 this is a test file for further development work and internships
 <br>
-author of this repository is - panther.yankee.08
+author of this repository is - panther.yadav